Dr Cristina G. Stefan

 - Website: Twitter | Googlescholar | Researchgate

-I am the Co-Director of the European Centre for the Responsibility to Protect (ECR2P).
+I am a Founding Director, and currently Co-Director, of the European Centre for the Responsibility to Protect (ECR2P).
 Apart from contributing towards the launch of ECR2P in December 2016, I also launched a global network of women academics, researchers, experienced diplomats, United Nations and European Union officials, seasoned policy-makers and practitioners, civil society and charity directors, working in the fields of international peace, security and the Responsibility to Protect (R2P) across the globe.
 This global network of experts is entitled Women Network on the Responsibility to Protect, Peace and Security.

-I am also a Convenor of the British International Studies Association Intervention and R2P Working Group (BISA IR2PWG) and a Senior Analyst with the Global Governance Institute in Brussels.
+I have acted as Convenor of the British International Studies Association Intervention and R2P Working Group (BISA IR2PWG) in the past, as well as Senior Analyst with the Global Governance Institute in Brussels.

 I have been the recipient of research awards both in Canada and the UK, including the Social Sciences and Humanities Research Council of Canada (SSHRC) and the British Academy.
 My most recent research grant (as Co-Investigator) is a three-year Danish Research Council (Danmarks Frie Forskningsfond, DFF) funded project on "Protection Complexity: How the UN, EU and AU practice civilian protection."